Optimize performance by using In-Memory technologies in SQL Database

 Azure SQL Database has the following In-Memory technologies:

-- In-Memory OLTP increases throughput and reduces latency for transaction processing.
+- In-Memory OLTP increases transaction and reduces latency for transaction processing.
 Scenarios that benefit from In-Memory OLTP are: high-throughput transaction processing such as trading and gaming, data ingestion from events or IoT devices, caching, data load, and temporary table and table variable scenarios.

 - Clustered columnstore indexes reduce your storage footprint (up to 10 times) and improve performance for reporting and analytics queries.
 You can use it with fact tables in your data marts to fit more data in your database and improve performance.
 Also, you can use it with historical data in your operational database to archive and be able to query up to 10 times more data.

 - Nonclustered columnstore indexes for HTAP help you to gain real-time insights into your business through querying the operational database directly, without the need to run an expensive extract, transform, and load (ETL) process and wait for the data warehouse to be populated.
 Nonclustered columnstore indexes allow very fast execution of analytics queries on the OLTP database, while reducing the impact on the operational workload.

 - You can also have the combination of a memory-optimized table with a columnstore index.
 This combination enables you to perform very fast transaction processing, and to concurrently run analytics queries very quickly on the same data.